 Yep.

-After you make the muffins, just let them cool for about 10 minutes.
-Using a twisting motion, slowly turn the shot glass right in the center of the top of the muffin.
-Most of my centers came out intact inside the shot glass.
-The ones that didn’t were easily removed using a spoon.
+Once they’ve cooled, insert the shot glass, hollow side down, into the top of the corn muffin.
+Using a twisting motion, slowly turn the shot glass and gently pull it out.
+Most of the centers of mine came out intact inside the shot glass.
+The ones that didn’t were easily removed using a little spoon.

 Here’s your printable.